 This feature rewrites the address in DNS queries and replies that match a NAT rule (for example, the A record for IPv4, the AAAA record for IPv6, or the PTR record for reverse DNS queries).
 For DNS replies traversing from a mapped interface to any other interface, the record is rewritten from the mapped value to the real value.
-Inversely, for DNS replies traversing from any interface to a mapped interface, the record is rewritten from the real value to the mapped value.
+Inversely, for DNS replies traversing from any interface to a mapped interface, the record is rewritten from the record is rewritten from the real value.
+Inversely, to the mapped value.
 This feature works with NAT44,NAT 66, NAT46, and NAT64.